LiorBitton/Spotify-Playlist-Downloader/README.md

 ### note

-This code does not correspond to the terms of Youtube and Spotify and so it should not be used commercially and for personal purposes.
+This code does not correspond to the terms of service of Youtube and Spotify and so it should not be used commercially and for personal purposes.
 This project serves a way to learn about web scraping in python.

 ## Improvements